jan-revay/initPC/Ubuntu_22.04/README.md

 ### WIP

-- put settings of default Ubuntu extensions I use into gsettings scripts
+- put settings of the default Ubuntu extensions I use into gsettings scripts
 - if there are multiple options for one extension, also document which one I chose and why

 ### Bugs
-- solve everlaying keyboard shortcuts
+- solve overlaying keyboard shortcuts
     - Win+e
 - dash-to-dock
   - Unable to start two instances of the same application
     - https://ubuntuforums.org/showthread.php?t=2487347
     - https://forum.manjaro.org/t/2-issues-with-dash-to-dock-extension/83474/4
     - https://www.reddit.com/r/pop_os/comments/ns3oh4/do_you_use_dash_to_dock_extension/
-    - consider using some other dock extension from other linux distro
+    - consider using some other dock extension from other Linux distro
     - https://askubuntu.com/questions/1332616/whats-the-difference-between-dash-and-dock
     - https://www.reddit.com/r/Fedora/comments/snsdsn/dashtodock_favorite_applications_take_a_long_time/
     - https://extensions.gnome.org/extension/600/launch-new-instance/
-- add keyboard shortcut for changing tiling layout in Tiling Shell gnome extension
+- add a keyboard shortcut for changing the tiling layout in the Tiling Shell gnome extension
-- I think that the clipboard does not work well for me on Ubuntu with my clipboard extesnion - todo investigate
+- I think that the clipboard does not work well for me on Ubuntu with my clipboard extension - todo investigate

 ## Wayland

-### When will I switch to wayland?
+### When will I switch to Wayland?

 - https://gist.github.com/probonopd/9feb7c20257af5dd915e3a9f2d1f2277
--